magento/devdocs/guides/v2.1/ui-components/ui_dynamic_rows.md

 ### Configure the table and columns properties

-The general properties of the whole table and column-specific options are configured like following:
+The general properties of the whole table and column-specific options are configured like the following:
 {%highlight xml%}
 ...
 <dynamicRows name="Integration">